Leaders shape our nations, communities, and organizations.

 We need good leaders to help guide us and make the essential large-scale decisions that keep the world moving.

-Our society is usually quick to identify a bad leader, but how to identify a good one?
+Our society is usually quick to identify a bad leader, but do we know how to identify a good one?
 What would most people say makes a good leader?

-Based on our research, we’ve found that great leaders consistently possess these 10 core leadership traits:
+Based on our research, we’ve found that great leaders consistently possess these 10 core leadership skills: